josephko91/modis-download/README.md

 ./download.sh
 ```

-You will be prompted to enter your login/password for your Earthdata account.
+You will be prompted to enter your username and password for your Earthdata account.
 Once you enter the credentials correctly, the download should commence in the current directory.

 <img src="images/fig12.png" width="700" alt="hi" class="inline"/>